Learning Partial Equivariances from Data: Discussion

 \section{Discussion}

-\textbf{Memory consumption in partial equivariant settings.} G-CNNs fix the number of samples with which the group convolution is approximated prior to training.
-G-CNNs use the same number of samples for all group convolutional layers regardless of the symmetries present in the data.
-Partial G-CNNs on the other hand, are able to \textit{dynamically} adjust the number of samples used in order to approximate partial group convolutions.
-In particular, we fix a maximum number of samples prior to training, and restrict the amount of samples used at every layer based on the subset of the group learned.
-For instance, a Partial $\mathrm{SE(2)}$-CNN with a learned distribution $\mathrm{p}(u){=}\gU(\frac{\pi}{2} [-1, 1])$ only uses half of the elements used in the corresponding G-CNN.
-This efficiency in memory leads to important reductions in training time for Partial G-CNNs on partial equivariant settings.
+\textbf{Memory consumption in partial equivariant settings.} G-CNNs fix the number of samples used to approximate the group convolution prior to training.
+In Partial G-CNNs we fix a maximum number of samples and adjust the number used at every layer based on the group subset learned.
+Consequently, a partial group convolution with a learned distribution $\mathrm{p}(u){=}\gU(\frac{\pi}{2} [-1, 1])$ uses half of the elements used in a corresponding group convolution.
+This reduction in memory and execution time leads to improvements in training and inference time for Partial G-CNNs on partial equivariant settings.
+We observe reductions up to 2.5$\times$ in execution time and memory usage on CIFAR-10 and CIFAR-100.

-\textbf{Better kernel parameterization.} Inspired by \cite{romero2021ckconv}, we replace the $\mathrm{Swish}$ kernel parameterization proposed by \cite{finzi2020generalizing} by a SIREN \cite{sitzmann2020implicit}.
-We observe that this parameterization consistently leads to better results and faster convergence.

 \textbf{Sampling per batch element.} In our experiments, we sample once from the learned distribution $\mathrm{p}(u)$ at every layer, and use this sample for all elements in the batch.
-A better estimation of the probability distribution could be obtained by drawing a different sample for each element in the batch at every layer.
-Although this method may benefit the learned distributions, it comes at a large memory cost.
-Consequently, all our reported results are obtained using our original formulation.
+A better estimation of $\mathrm{p}(u)$ can be obtained by drawing a sample per batch element.
+Though this method may lead to faster convergence and better estimations of the learned distributions, it comes at a prohibitive memory cost resulting from independent convolutional kernels that must be rendered for each batch element.
+Consequently, we use a single sample per batch at each layer in our experiments.

-\textbf{Unstable training on discrete groups.} Although discrete groups can be successfully modelled in partial equvariance settings, we observe that the discrete distribution used here is not very stable to train.
-Finding good parameterizations to learn discrete distributions is an active field of research \citep{hoogeboom2019integer, hoogeboom2021argmax}, and advances in this field could lead to more stable training of partial equivariances on discrete groups.
+\textbf{Better kernels with implicit neural representations.} We replace \leakyrelu\,, $\mathrm{ReLU}$ and $\mathrm{Swish}$ kernels used so far for continuous group convolution kernels with a SIREN \cite{sitzmann2020implicit}.
+Our results show that SIRENs are better at modelling group convolutional kernels than existing alternatives.

+\textbf{Going from a small group subset to a larger one.
+What does it mean and why is it advantageous?} In Sec.~\ref{sec:from_gconvs_to_partial} we described that a partial group convolution can go from a group subset $\gS^{(1)}$ to a larger group subset $\gS^{(2)}$, e.g., the whole group $\gG$.
+Nevertheless, once a layer becomes partially equivariant, subsequent layers cannot become fully equivariant even for $\gS^{(2)}{=}\gG$.
+Interestingly, we observe that Partial G-CNNs often learn to disrupt equivariance halfway in the network, and return to the whole group afterwards (Fig.~\ref{fig:learned_subsets}).
+As explained below, this behavior is actually advantageous.